Tebybee8/MECA482_BallNPlate_Team2/README.md

  **Figure 5:** Equation of Linear Acceleration of the Ball and Beam System

- If we assume a small angle approximation in **Fig. 5** we can produce the linear equation of motion of the ball
+ After combining **Fig. 4** and **Fig. 5** we can produce the non linear equation of motion of the ball

  ![image](https://user-images.githubusercontent.com/73966901/102739911-3cdcd380-4303-11eb-92c6-8e4986ebc520.png)

  **Figure 6:** Linear Equation of Motion of the Ball

+If we then make a small angle approximation, we can then linearize this equation.

  ![image](https://user-images.githubusercontent.com/73966901/102739922-45350e80-4303-11eb-96bb-79eec8ef5819.png)

- **Figure 7:** Linearized Ball EOM
+ **Figure 7:** Linear Equation of Motion of the Ball

-The goal was to design a control system that allows the user to put a ball anywhere on the plate and have the servo motors position the ball in the center of the plate, as well as designating a location for the system to balance the ball.
+ The equation in **Fig. 7** was used later to find the overall mathematical model of our system and assist in defining the necessary proportional and derivative gains to meet our system requirements.

 ## 2. Mathematical Model and System Requirements